 Sugar and it's effect on human health

-Sugar and it's effect
+Sugar and it's effects

 sugar and its effects, complete with descriptions for appropriate images.